imbc/Tankopedia/README.md

 Tank'O'pedia
 ========================

 This is just a side project to better understand the use of Symfony2.
+The interface is using the default twitter bootstrap for now.

 The data is from http://wiki.worldoftanks.eu (online video game around tank warfare)